mol-evol/gcua/manual.md

 * **3. Create ENC vs GC3s plot (Wright's plot):** Plots the Effective Number of Codons (ENC) against GC content at synonymous third positions (GC3s%).
 Includes the theoretical curve representing expected ENC under mutation-drift equilibrium.
     * *Interpretation:* Genes falling significantly *below* the theoretical curve are likely experiencing selective pressure favoring specific codons, leading to higher bias (lower ENC) than expected from GC content alone.
 Genes on or near the curve suggest codon usage is primarily driven by mutational bias.
     * *Requires:* ENC values (Analysis Menu Option 6) and GC3s (Base Composition).
-* **4. Create RSCU heatmap:** Displays RSCU values in a grid format where rows are codons, columns are genes, and cell color intensity represents the RSCU value.
+* **4. Create RSCU heatmap:** Displays RSCU values with automatic adaptation for dataset size.
+    * **For small datasets (<1000 genes):** Traditional heatmap where rows are codons, columns are genes, and cell color intensity represents the RSCU value.
+    * **For large datasets (≥1000 genes):** Summary statistics heatmap showing:
+        * Mean RSCU across all genes for each codon
+        * Standard deviation of RSCU values
+        * Percentiles (10th, 25th, 50th, 75th, 90th) to show distribution
+        * Codons grouped by amino acid for better organization
+        * Color scale centered at RSCU=1 (neutral usage): red for underrepresented (RSCU<1), blue for overrepresented (RSCU>1)
+    * *Interpretation:*
-    * *Interpretation:* Provides a visual overview of codon preferences across the entire dataset.
-Patterns in rows indicate consistent preference/avoidance of specific codons.
+        * Small datasets: Patterns in rows indicate consistent preference/avoidance of specific codons.
 Patterns in columns highlight genes with similar usage biases.
-Stop codons are typically excluded.
+        * Large datasets: Shows which codons are consistently preferred (mean RSCU>1.5) or avoided (mean RSCU<0.5) across the entire dataset.
+Standard deviation indicates variability in usage.
+Hover tooltips provide detailed statistics and interpretation.
+    * *Note:* The program automatically detects dataset size and chooses the appropriate visualization mode.
+For large datasets, summary statistics are also printed before creating the visualization.
     * *Requires:* RSCU values (calculated during loading or via Analysis Menu Option 2).
 * **5. Create CAI distribution plot:** Generates a histogram showing the frequency distribution of Codon Adaptation Index (CAI) values across all genes.
     * *Interpretation:* Shows the overall landscape of gene adaptation to the reference codon usage bias.
 A distribution skewed towards high CAI values might indicate strong translational selection in the organism.
 A rug plot at the bottom shows individual gene CAI values.